 Tree-level indexing of the full text of an article, including drug term, disease terms, key subheadings and linked terms (e.g. hypertension, stroke, nausea, vomiting, etc).

 Comprehensive drug coverage: Emtree includes chemical names, trade names, generic names and laboratory/research codes for more than 33,000 drugs and chemicals.

 Unique non-English content, along with detailed indexing of study types, trial phases, patient populations, and more.

-Precise retrieval of relevant records through 64 subheadings and 14 disease subheadings.
+Precise retrieval of relevant records through 66 drug subheadings and 14 disease subheadings.